-Ouachita requires international students, with a TOEFL score of less than 78-80 iBT (internet Based Test) or 550 PBT (Paper Based Test), to take ESL in order to improve their reading, writing, and oral skills in the English language.
+Ouachita requires international students with a TOEFL score between 41- 78 internet Based Test (iBT)/ 437 - 550 Paper Based Test (PBT), or an IELTS score between 4.0 - 6.0, or a TOEIC score between 405-605, to take ESL in order to improve their reading, writing, and oral skills in the English language.
+Students below 41 iBT (4.0 IELTS or 405 TOEIC) will not be admitted into the ESL program.
 This program provides each student with quality instruction in learning the English language for academic purposes.
 Instruction is also provided in American history and American culture each Fall Semester.
 Students have the opportunity to audit one regular course in their area of interest and may enroll in the following courses offered at three levels of competence: